nmfzone/improve-gitlab-ci-cd/README.md

 3. build (because I used Backpack, with my own server implementation)
 4. Others

-To achive this, you just need to add the cache config in your `.gitlab-ci.yml`.
+To achieve this, you just need to add the cache config in your `.gitlab-ci.yml`.
 ```
 cache:
   key: "$CI_COMMIT_REF_SLUG"